 - Share progress

 - Review and critique execution plans and draft dissemination products

 - Continue leadership assessment, development, and reflection

-- Present project, products and next steps to the LAF Board of Directors and targeted stakeholders at a symposium event
+- Present project, products, and next steps to the LAF constituents and targeted stakeholders at a symposium event

 - Mentor and support the incoming fellowship cohort

 Fellows are required to participate in monthly conference calls to report on progress and discuss relevant issues.
 Additional discussions and ongoing dialogue are encouraged to enrich mentorship, collaboration, and the overall fellowship experience.